kollokollo/MQTT-Hyperdash/doc/MQTT-rule-engine-howto.md

  mosquitto_sub -h localhost -t DEMO/ACTIVITY_DM
 </pre>

-If demo is running, you shouls see an update here every second counting from 0 to 3.
+If demo is running, you should see an update here every second counting from 0 to 3.
 This indicates that the demo engine is running.
 (Maybe you want to make a dashboard, and put DEMO/ACTIVITY_DM to a BITMAPLABEL ...)